-In addition to The Walking Dead, Lauren Cohan’s television credits include a series regular role on Supernatural, pivotal guest arcs on Chuck and The Vampire Diaries, as well as guest appearances on Law & Order: SVU, Modern Family, CSI: New York, and Cold Case.
-She also contributes the voice of Juliana to the critically acclaimed animated series Archer.
+Cohan previously appeared in a one-episode guest-spot for Law & Order: SVU.
+Additional television credits include a series regular role on Supernatural; pivotal guest arcs on Chuck and The Vampire Diaries; as well as guest appearances on Modern Family, CSI: New York, and Cold Case.

-Last year, Cohan finished filming the John Herzfeld directed independent film, Reach Me, alongside Sylvester Stallone, Kyra Sedgwick and Kelsey Grammer.
-Other film credits include Casanova, with Heath Ledger; Van Wilder: The Rise of Taj; and Death Race 2.
+In 2014, Cohan starred in the John Herzfeld-directed independent film Reach Me, alongside Sylvester Stallone, Kyra Sedgwick, and Kelsey Grammar.
+Additional film credits include Casanova, with Heath Ledger; Van Wilder 2: The Rise of Taj; and Death Race 2.

-Born in Philadelphia, Cohan spent her childhood in New Jersey before moving to the United Kingdom at the age of thirteen.
-There she graduated from the University of Winchester/King Alfred’s College, where she studied Drama and English Literature.
-While at the university, she cofounded and toured with a theater company called No Man’s Land.
+Born in Philadelphia, Cohan spent her childhood in New Jersey before moving to United Kingdom at the age of 13.
+There, she graduated from the University of Winchester/King Alfred’s College where she studied Drama and English Literature.
+While at the university, she co-founded and toured with a theater company called No Man’s Land.